vonfalk/storm-javavis/doc/03-BNF_Syntax/index.md

 Each token is optionally followed by an indication of what to do with the match.
 This is either just a name, which means that the parser should bind the match to that variable, or an arrow (`->`) followed by a name, which means that the parser should execute `me.<name>(<match>)` when the function call in the rule has been executed.

-At the moment, the `->` syntax does not work with regex matches.
+By default the result of each rule is transformed before it is bound to a variable or sent to a member function.
+If this is not desired (eg. you want to capture parts of the syntax tree for later transformation), append an `@` sign after the name or the regex like: `Foo@ -> bar`.
+This just passes the raw syntax tree on to the function `bar` instead of transforming it first.
+Note that because of this, it is useless to specify parameters along with `@`.
+When a `@` is appended to a regex, the resulting type is `SStr` instead of `Str`.

 Each token is separated by either a comma or a dash (`-`).
 The comma separator represents the token referring to the rule declared as the delimiter for the current file, while the dash only separates